kaueserra/Latana/README.md

      With that also I had a first glance

  - Still too many features, Dimensional Reduction
-    I split the features I selected in the previous step in two, above 1% importace and below, only 17 features were above and over 100 were below.
+    I split the features I selected in the previous step in two, above 1% importance  and below, only 17 features were above and over 100 were below.
-    The first group I will use as it is, and the bigger group I created a component using Linear Discriminat Analysis [3], this means that I tried to transform      all the important information of the 100 features into a single one, and as all the features from
+    The first group I will use as it is, and the bigger group I created a component using Linear Discriminant Analysis [3], this means that I tried to transform      all the important information of the 100 features into a single one, and as all the features from
-    the bigger group were categorical LDA is prefered instead of PCA.
+    the bigger group were categorical LDA is preferred  instead of PCA.

  - Failed attempt
-   In order to correct the imbalance I try to produce syntetic data to oversample using the SMOTE [4],
+   In order to correct the imbalance I try to produce synthetic  data to oversample using the SMOTE [4],
    however the prediction got worse, so I used the regular data

  - Models
    So the final data used was the best 17 features which had feature importance above 1% and the component create with the Linear Discriminant analysis.
    I tried Logistic Regression, Random Forest and LightGBM.
 As the data was imbalanced I had to pay attention to the Macro F1-score to see which one was the      better model.

-   And after a few runs the best model was the Random Forest, initially was overfitting due not having a sizeble minimum size leaf, after this, still have some     overfit but not as in the beginning.
+   And after a few runs the best model was the Random Forest, initially was overfitting due not having a sizable minimum size leaf, after this, still have some     overfit but not as in the beginning.
 As lightGBM is fast to run and the results were close to Random Forest, I decided to tune the hyperparameters, however even tunning still lost for Random Forest which the performance can be seen below:

    -*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*--*-